jpuritz/EecSeq/Protocol.md

 ---

 ###A-Tailing
 * A-Tailing is performed either directly after the 2nd Strand Synthesis and Marking Cleanup, or after the Safe Stopping Point, where beads were resuspended in 1X A-Tailing Buffer and stored at 4 °C for up to 24 hours.
-Depending on your chosen work ow, proceed with either **A-Tailing immediately** or **Section 7B: A-Tailing after Safe Stopping Point**.

 ###A-Tailing immediately
 * Assemble the A-Tailing reaction as follows: